WINN & COALES (DENSO) LTD

 In 2021 Winn & Coales International Ltd acquires the US based company Viscotaq, adding the unique self-healing viscoelastic coating technology to its range of products.

 2023 marks the 140th Anniversary of Winn & Coales International.
-From humble beginnings to international market leader; today Winn & Coales International Ltd. comprises seven subsidiary companies – two in the UK, and one each in the USA, Canada, South Africa, Australia, and New Zealand – with multiple regional offices, and a network of global agents and distributors.
+From humble beginnings to international market leader, today Winn & Coales International Ltd. comprises seven subsidiary companies, multiple regional offices, and a network of global agents and distributors.
 The shared knowledge and experience across the group of companies ensures its extensive range of corrosion and chemical resistant coatings and linings are available almost anywhere in the world.

 Winn & Coales International Group Chairman, Chris Winn says, “It is with great pride that we celebrate this remarkable milestone for the company.
 As we reflect on the last 140 years, we also look forward to the future with tremendous excitement as our continued programme of investment and growth brings new technologies to our customers.”